neuro-will/probabilistic_model_synthesis/README.md

 ## License

-This code and data are provided for academic, non-commercial use.
+This project’s code is licensed under the MIT License.
+See the `LICENSE` file for details.
-Use of the data must be accompanied by citation of the relevant papers.
+Data are provided by the original authors/publishers and may be subject to separate terms; please cite the referenced papers when using the dataset.